Compare any two graphics cards:

 Display Specifications

-Memory Bandwidth: Memory bandwidth is the maximum amount of information (measured in megabytes per second) that can be transferred across the external memory interface in a second.
-The number is worked out by multiplying the bus width by its memory speed.
-In the case of DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the bandwidth is, the faster the card will be in general.
-It especially helps with anti-aliasing, High Dynamic Range and high resolutions.
+Memory Bandwidth: Bandwidth is the max amount of information (in units of megabytes per second) that can be transferred past the external memory interface within a second.
+It is worked out by multiplying the card's bus width by the speed of its memory.
+If the card has DDR RAM, it must be multiplied by 2 once again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.
 Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed in one second.
-This is worked out by multiplying the total amount of texture units of the card by the core speed of the chip.
-The better the texel rate, the better the card will be at handling texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels applied in one second.
-Pixel Rate: Pixel rate is the maximum number of pixels the graphics card could possibly write to its local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of Render Output Units by the the core clock speed.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for drawing the pixels (image) on the screen.
-The actual pixel fill rate also depends on quite a few other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the maximum fill rate.
+This number is worked out by multiplying the total amount of texture units by the core speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels per second.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics card can possibly record to the local memory in one second - measured in millions of pixels per second.
+The number is calculated by multiplying the amount of colour ROPs by the the core clock speed.
+ROPs (Raster Operations Pipelines - also sometimes called Render Output Units) are responsible for drawing the pixels (image) on the screen.
+The actual pixel rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the potential to reach the maximum fill rate.

 Display Prices